Irfan-Zulkifli/invoice-angular-frontend/README.md

 # Frontend Application

-A modern Angular-based frontend application designed to work with a Laravel backend API for invoice management and data processing.
+A Angular-based frontend application designed to work with a Laravel backend API for invoice management and data processing.

 ## 🛠️ Prerequisites